Rogers Centre: Main video board

 The Rogers Centre video board is 33 ft high and 110 ft across.
 The panel is made up of modular LED units that can be replaced unit by unit, and can be repaired immediately should it be damaged during an event.
 Originally, this screen was a Sony Jumbotron, which was the largest in North America at the time of the stadium's opening, but it has since been replaced a few times.
 There are also two ribbon boards made up of LEDs that run along the east and west sides of the stadium interior.
 Each board is 434 ft long by 3.5 ft high.
 In addition, two video boards make up parts of the left and right outfield walls while the stadium is in baseball configuration.
 These are 65 ft wide by nearly 10 ft high.

 The main video board was upgraded again for the 2022 Blue Jays season, this time by using more modern technology and adding four "wings", two on each side of the central part of the main video board with the lower wings on each side being wider, making the main video board no longer rectangular.
 This was to accommodate the windows of the hotel behind the main video board.

 The video board and the stadium played host to several serial television events, including the series finales for Cheers and Star Trek: The Next Generation, along with live coverage of the funeral of Princess Diana in 1997.

-The Rogers Centre was used to host watch parties during the 1992, 1993, and 2025 World Series.
+The Rogers Centre was used to host watch parties during the 1992, 1993, and 2025 World Series when the Blue Jays were on the road against the Atlanta Braves, the Philadelphia Phillies, and the Los Angeles Dodgers, respectively.